 A person can manage hyperglycemia with dietary changes and medications.
-Keeping blood sugar levels under control will reduce the risk of headaches caused by diabetes.
+Keeping blood sugar levels under control will reduce the risk of headaches from diabetes.

-Over-the-counter painkillers, including acetaminophen and ibuprofen, may help with short-term symptom relief.
+Over-the-counter (OTC) painkillers, including acetaminophen and ibuprofen, may help with short-term headache relief.

-A person should speak to a doctor first to see if their diabetes has affected their kidneys, as people with kidney damage should avoid taking certain painkillers, including ibuprofen.
+A person should speak to a doctor first to assess any current effects of diabetes on their kidneys, as people with kidney damage should avoid taking certain painkillers, including ibuprofen.

-However, to completely relieve or stop headaches caused by diabetes, it is important to get blood glucose levels under control and practice good diabetes management.
-This can involve making lifestyle changes and taking or adjusting medication dosages.
+To stop headaches that diabetes causes, it is important to control blood glucose levels and practice effective diabetes management.
+This can involve making lifestyle or dietary changes and adjusting dosages or types of medication.

-A person should always consult a doctor before making changes to their diet, physical activity levels, or medication.
+A person with diabetes should always consult a doctor before making changes to their diet, physical activity regimen, or medication.

 Treating headaches from hypoglycemia

-The first step in treating a hypoglycemia-induced headache is to confirm that the pain has been caused by low blood glucose.
-This can be done by taking a blood glucose test.
+The first step in treating a hypoglycemia-induced headache is to confirm that the pain is occurring due to low blood glucose.
+A blood glucose test can verify this issue.

-Taking a blood glucose test is especially important for people who wake up with a headache, as it can be a sign of nocturnal hypoglycemia.
+Taking a blood glucose test is especially important for people with diabetes who wake up with a headache in the morning, as it can be a sign of nocturnal hypoglycemia.